apify/actor-whitepaper/README.md

 The Dockerfile is referenced from the [Actor file](#actor-file) using the `dockerfile` setting, and typically stored at `.ACTOR/Dockerfile`.
 Note that paths in Dockerfile are ALWAYS specified relative to the Dockerfile's location.
-Learn more about Dockerfiles in [Docker documentation](https://docs.docker.com/engine/reference/builder/).
+Learn more in the official [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

-### README
+### README file

 The README file contains actor documentation written in [Markdown](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
-It is used to generate its web page, and it should contain great explanation what the actor does and how to use it.
+It is used to generate its web page on Apify, and it should contain great explanation what the actor does and how to use it.

 The README file is referenced from the [Actor file](#actor-file) using the `readme`